Microsoft/go/eng/doc/fips/README.md

 To set FIPS mode on Linux, use one of the following options.
 The first match in this list wins:

-- Explicitly enable it by setting the environment variable `GOFIPS=1`.
+- Explicitly enable it by setting the environment variable `GODEBUG=fips140=on`.
-- Explicitly disable it by setting the environment variable `GOFIPS=0`.
 - Implicitly enable it by booting the Linux Kernel in FIPS mode.
   - The Linux Kernel's FIPS mode sets the content of `/proc/sys/crypto/fips_enabled` to `1`.
 The Go runtime reads this file.

-If the Go runtime detects a FIPS preference, it configures OpenSSL during program initialization.
-This includes disabling FIPS mode if `GOFIPS=0` even if OpenSSL is configured to be in FIPS mode by default.
+If FIPS mode is required, it configures OpenSSL during program initialization.
 If configuration fails, program initialization panics.

 If no preference is detected, the Go runtime doesn't set the OpenSSL FIPS mode, and the standard OpenSSL configuration is left unchanged.
 For more information about the standard OpenSSL FIPS behavior, see https://www.openssl.org/docs/fips.html.

+> [!NOTE]
+> Previous to Go 1.24, setting `GOFIPS=0` would make the Go runtime to try to disable FIPS mode.
+This is no longer supported.

 ### Windows FIPS mode (CNG)

 To enable FIPS mode on Windows, [enable the Windows FIPS policy](https://docs.microsoft.com/en-us/windows/security/threat-protection/fips-140-validation#step-3-enable-the-fips-security-policy).

-If the Go runtime detects `GOFIPS=1` and FIPS policy is not enabled, the program will panic during program initialization.
+If the Go runtime detects `GODEBUG=fips140=on` and FIPS policy is not enabled, the program will panic during program initialization.
 This may be useful to detect and refuse to run on incorrectly configured Windows systems.
-Otherwise, `GOFIPS` has no effect.
+Otherwise, `GODEBUG=fips140` has no effect.

 > [!NOTE]
 > Unlike `opensslcrypto`, a Windows program built with `cngcrypto` doesn't include the ability to enable/disable FIPS mode.
 The change must be made by configuring the OS, not the Go program.